guorbit/obc-hardware/README.md

 ## Next Revision TODOs

-- [ ] Change R9, R10 to 330ohm so the LED is not so dim
 - [ ] Replace HSE, LSE crystals with TCXO for precision
 - [ ] Use another LTC4411 to protect the SWD port